zeusta/Docs/extensions/Guide By Roles/E-commerce Manager/Magento 2.md

 On Gift Card History page, you will know when Gift Cards were created/ updated/ redeemed/ spent/ refunded and by whom as well as their values and status.

 You can filter data with the above criteria to get more accurate reports.
 Information can be exported to .CSV or .XML files for your convenience.

-## For Ecommerce Staff
+## User Guide For Ecommerce Staff

 ### Validating orders and Store Pickup process